Pentapartito: Quadripartito and Tangentopoli

-The coalition ended in 1991 when the PRI withdrew its support from the coalition over its failure to be given the Ministry of Communications.
-On 29 March 1991, the 5-party Andreotti VI cabinet was replaced with the 4-party (quadripartito) Andreotti VII cabinet (lasting until 24 April 1992).
-This ruling coalition belongs to the twilight period of the so-called first Republic in Italy, the season ended with the mani pulite investigation conducted by the Prosecutor's Office in Milan, involving numerous politicians and almost all the national leaders of the parties that made up the pentapartito: Giulio Andreotti (DC), Arnaldo Forlani (DC), Ciriaco De Mita (DC), Paolo Cirino Pomicino (DC), Bettino Craxi (PSI), Renato Altissimo (PLI), Francesco De Lorenzo (PLI), Giorgio La Malfa (PRI) and many others, with the notable exception of Giovanni Spadolini, which never had charges against him.
+The Pentapartito coalition ended in 1991 when the PRI withdrew its support from the coalition over its failure to be given the Ministry of Communications.
+On 29 March 1991, the five-party sixth Andreotti government cabinet was replaced with the four-party (hence named Quadripartito) seventh Andreotti government, which lasted until 24 April 1992.
+This ruling coalition represented the twilight period of the First Republic in Italy, as it ended with the Mani pulite investigation conducted by the Prosecutor's Office in Milan, involving numerous politicians and almost all the national leaders of the parties that made up the Pentapartito: Andreotti (DC), Forlani (DC), De Mita (DC), Paolo Cirino Pomicino (DC), Craxi (PSI), Renato Altissimo (PLI), Francesco De Lorenzo (PLI), Giorgio La Malfa (PRI), and many others, with the notable exception of Spadolini.

 This phase of Italian democracy is known as Tangentopoli.
-After the 1992 Italian general election, the quadripartito remained in power under the Amato Cabinet, although Prime Minister Giuliano Amato resigned on 28 April 1993 and subsequently, President of the Republic Oscar Luigi Scalfaro appointed the governor of the Bank of Italy Carlo Azeglio Ciampi, new prime minister with the mandate to deal with the serious economic crisis and rewrite the electoral law.
-An electoral law was passed in predominantly majority either way for the Chamber and the Senate.
-They returned to the polls in 1994 in order to locate the repositioning of the parties in the light of new electoral legislation (which was still applied only in 1996 and, for the last time, in 2001).
+After the 1992 Italian general election, the Quadripartito remained in power under the first Amato government, although Prime Minister Giuliano Amato resigned on 28 April 1993 and subsequently Oscar Luigi Scalfaro, the President of Italy, appointed the Bank of Italy governed Carlo Azeglio Ciampi as the new prime minister, with the mandate to deal with the serious economic crisis and rewrite the electoral law.
+An electoral law, best known as Mattarellum from its author Sergio Mattarella (elected President of Italy in 2015 and re-elected in 2021), that moved away the pure proportional representation system to a majoritarian and mixed electoral system was passed in predominantly majority in both the Chamber of Deputies and the Senate of the Republic.
+The Ciampi government, a de facto transitional government also described as a technocratic government, the called for elections in order to locate the repositioning of the parties in the light of new electoral legislation, which was still applied only in 1996 and for the last time in 2001.

 Successor parties

-The unofficial successor of the Pentapartito was the Pact for Italy, the centrist coalition led of Mariotto Segni and Patto Segni, the Italian People's Party of Mino Martinazzoli, inheritors of the DC, the PRI of Giorgio La Malfa, and the Liberal Democratic Union (Unione Liberaldemocratica) of Valerio Zanone.
-In the 1994 Italian general election, the PPI reached 11.07%, the Segni Pact (with PRI and FdL, the successor of PLI) reached 4.68%, the PSI reached 2.19%, and the PSDI reached 0.46%.
+The unofficial successor of the Pentapartito was the Pact for Italy (PpI), the centrist coalition led by Mario Segni (the 'Patto Segni'), the Italian People's Party (PPI) of Mino Martinazzoli, inheritors of the DC, the PRI of La Malfa, and the Liberal Democratic Union (Unione Liberaldemocratica, ULD) of Valerio Zanone.
+In the 1994 Italian general election, the PPI reached 11.07%, the Segni Pact with the PRI and the Federation of Liberals (the successor of PLI) reached 4.68%, the PSI reached 2.19%, and the PSDI reached 0.46%.